 Enteroviruses usually circulate in the late summer and fall, although this can vary depending on the type of enterovirus.

-EV-D68 can be present in respiratory secretions from the nose and throat and can spread from an infected person when they cough or sneeze.
+Enteroviruses such as EV-D68 can be present in respiratory secretions from the nose and throat and can spread from an infected person when they cough or sneeze.
 Touching surfaces or objects contaminated with these secretions may also result in infection if the virus then gets into the body by touching the mouth, nose or eyes.
+Enteroviruses are also shed from the gastrointestinal tract, and can spread from feces.
+Spread can also occur by touching infected skin lesions.

-As with many viral infections, simple precautions can reduce the chances of getting EV-D68:
+As with many viral infections, simple precautions can reduce the chances of getting enteroviruses, including EV-D68:

 - Frequently clean surfaces and objects that are commonly touched.